Translations of this article are available.

 .

 It’s easy to react emotionally and build up a resistance towards learning something new and abandoning techniques you know and feel comfortable with.
 However, if you look at the situation logically you will see that there are many benefits to learning and using web standards.
-A few examples:
+Here are a few:

 A W3C document on how to improve the code quality of your website.